dartmouth-cs98/hack-a-thing-2-erika-kristie/README.md

 ### Erika
 Followed webscraping tutorial
 https://www.youtube.com/watch?v=XQgXKtPSzUI
-attempted to use tutorial to webscrape amazon page, but realized the html tags were too complex for amazon with many layers, so switched to wikipedia.
+attempted to use tutorial to webscrape amazon page, but realized the html tags were too complex for amazon with many layers (attempt can be found on webscraping_amazon.py file), so switched to wikipedia.

 Worked with Kristie to scrape necessary information from wikipedia pages using Python using skills from tutorial above.
 Wrote the code to clean up the dictionary.